Introduction

 The ODR is a Single Page Application (SPA).
 The Laravel back end provides the initial download of the application to the browser and functions as an API server.

-The Vue front end is written in TypeScript and utilizes Pinia for state managment, Vuetify for UI, and Vuelidate for validation.
+The front end is written in TypeScript and utilizes the Vue framework with Vuetify for UI.

-The application is url driven; that is, the front end routing middleware (provided by Vue Router) is responsible for intercepting url changes, performing validation and authorization, and requesting and storing data retrieved from the back end.
+The application is url driven; that is, the front end routing middleware (provided by Vue Router) is responsible for intercepting url changes, performing (front end) validation and authorization, and requesting and storing data retrieved from the backend.
+The front end uses Pinia for state management and Vuelidate for form validation.

 A few techniques were applied to allow for some flexibility with regard to the variability of the records: